CROmetrics/crometrics-snippets/card-info/README.md

 Card Info Snippet
 =====

-This is a bookmarklet that will attempt to generate a fancy `experiment.json` file for you based on info it finds in an experiment trello card.
+This bookmarklet will attempt to generate an `experiment.json` file for you based on info it finds in an experiment Trello card.
+This information can then be used to spin up a new experiment directory using [CroWrap](https://github.com/CROmetrics/crowrap).
-The snippet should be run when viewing the experiment card.

-It opens a prompt window containing the json code that can then be copied to experiment.json.

-The output currently looks something like this:
+## Installation:
+Create a new bookmark in your browser, and point the url to the contents of [bookmarklet.js](https://raw.githubusercontent.com/CROmetrics/crometrics-snippets/master/card-info/bookmarklet.js).

+## Usage:
+Run the bookmarklet when viewing an experiment card in Trello from your browser.

+This will open a new browser tab containing information like the following:
 ```
 {
   "description": "WIN-22: Landing Win On All The Page",